holepunchto/bare/README.md

 #### `const thread = new Thread([filename][, options][, callback])`

 Start a new thread that will run the contents of `filename`.
-If `callback` is provided, its function body will be treated as the contents of `filename` and invoked on the new thread with `process.thread.data` passed as an argument.
+If `callback` is provided, its function body will be treated as the contents of `filename` and invoked on the new thread with `Thread.self.data` passed as an argument.

 Options include: